 On March 9, 2022, legal counsel to a purported stockholder of the Company threatened to file a direct and derivative complaint alleging breaches of fiduciary duty by the Company's officers and directors, primarily with respect to (i) the Amended and Restated Employment Agreements entered into by the Company with each of Mr. Rodgers and Mr. Russell in October 2021; (ii) the approval of actions taken at our 2021 annual meeting of stockholders in December 2021; (iii) payments made to Business Law Group, P.A. in exchange for services provided pursuant to the Services Agreement between the Company and Business Law Group; and (iv) strategic advisory agreements entered into by us in connection with our planned cryptocurrency mining business.
-As of the date of filing of this quarterly report on Form 10-Q, the Company and the purported stockholder have agreed in principle to a settlement of the stockholder's alleged claims under which the Company would be required to seek a new independent director to replace Joel Rodgers, would be required to engage a compensation consultant to review certain sections of the Company's executive employment agreements and to make changes in response to the consultant's recommendation, and to pay certain attorney fees in an amount to be agreed upon.
-There is no assurance that the agreement in principle will result in a final settlement
+On May 20, 2022, the Company and the purported stockholder agreed to a settlement of the stockholder's alleged claims under which the Company is required to seek a new independent director to replace Joel Rodgers within six months of the settlement date, engage a compensation consultant to review certain sections of the Company's executive employment agreements within ninety days of the settlement date, make changes in response to the consultant's recommendation within six months of the settlement date and pay the attorney fees and other related legal costs incurred by the counterparty in an amount of \$275,000.
+The settlement payment is included within "Professional Fees" within our consolidated statements of operations for the Three and Six Months ended June 30, 2022.